 From the toolbar, select the Sensors drawer, and scroll to the Energy category.

-The blocks within this category are used to measure electrical input and output when plugging objects into the sensor.
+The blocks in this category measure electrical input and output when plugging objects into the sensor.

 Current is Over/Under Value (mA)